yegle/magic-modules/TUTORIAL.md

 ### Resources

 Each `api.yaml` file contains a list of resources.
-A resource is an item in that product, such as a PubSub Topic, a Compute Instance, or a GKE Cluster.
+A resource is an item in that product, such as a PubSub Subscription, a Compute Instance, or a GKE Cluster.
 Let's
 <walkthrough-editor-select-regex filePath="magic-modules/products/pubsub/api.yaml"
                                  regex="!ruby/object:Api::Resource"